Is Diabetes a Disability in the UK? (Updated for 2023)

 The reason why type 1 often qualifies as a disability is because of insulin dependency.
 People with type 1 diabetes produce little to no insulin due to the autoimmune damage to their pancreas.

-As such, they cannot regulate their blood glucose without daily insulin doses.
+As such, they can only regulate their blood glucose with daily insulin doses.
 That could be financially draining, especially for those with limited income.

 On the other hand, type 2 can sometimes be moderated using a special diet and a healthy lifestyle.
 Such people won't require extensive visits to healthcare professionals, have decent control over their blood sugar, and can perform daily tasks just like anyone else.